Workers’ Compensation for Hearing Loss and Tinnitus

 There are few things that can affect a worker more pervasively than hearing loss.
 It affects your ability to communicate, your relationships, and the activities you love.
 It’s also permanent: once you lose your hearing, there’s no getting it back.

 Hearing loss is a quite common problem, and for many people, it’s also a work injury.
 California’s workers’ compensation system provides benefits for people who lost their hearing at work, but the process is complicated and often controversial.
-The workers’ compensation lawyers at McLaughlin & Sanchez can fight for your rights.
+A workers’ compensation lawyer at Robert A. McLaughlin, APC can fight for your rights.

 The three types of hearing loss at work